 Skip to main content

-If you’ve registered for GST you can claim the GST on expenses for goods and services.
-You can do this for goods and services used, or available for use, when you're renting out short-term.
+If you're registered for GST you can claim the GST on expenses for goods and services.
+You can do this for goods and services used, or available for use, when you're renting out short-stay accommodation.

-How you use your property for short-term renting is the best way to see what GST you can claim:
+The use of your property for short-stay renting will determine what GST you can claim.

 How the property is used How to work out what GST you can claim